 In 1952, construction began on the Sandown Racetrack which operated from 1955 to 2008.
 Many North Saanich residents have stories and memories of the rack track, and indeed, we have found a number of souvenir horse shoes, beer bottles, cans, and countless other artifacts from this time.
 The viability of the racetrack declined over time, and in 2011 the owners made a deal with the District of North Saanich to rezone 12 acres of agricultural land into the current commercial park in exchange for transferring the remaining 83 acres to the municipality.

-In 2014, the District of North Saanich approved the transfer of this Agricultural Land Reserve land to the municipality as part of the priority actions in the District's Agricultural Strategy.
-After a period of community consultation and input called Vision Sandown (led by the local food organization CRFAIR), land title was transferred in November 2017.
-There was strong community sentiment for Sandown to serve as a site for local food production, teaching & learning, supporting emerging farmers, and land and water restoration & stewardship.
-From this, the vision for Sandown Centre for Regenerative Agriculture (SCRA) emerged and the lease was signed in 2019.
+In 2014, the District of North Saanich approved the transfer of this ALR land to the municipality as part of the priority actions in the District's Agricultural Strategy.
+After a period of community consultation and input called ‘Vision Sandown’ (led by the local food organization CRFAIR), land title was transferred in November 2017.
+There was strong community sentiment for Sandown to serve as a site for local food production, education, and stewardship and restoration.
+From this, the vision for the Sandown Centre for Regenerative Agriculture (SCRA) emerged and the lease was signed in 2019.

 Given the history of the horse race tracks and roadways, the soil at Sandown remains heavily compacted and degraded.
 Restoration is a key component of our work towards regenerative agriculture.